dfinity/portal/docs/developer-docs/functionality/sns/sns.md

 It is conceivable that alternative ways to decentralize a dapp are added in later SNS versions.

-We next describe the decentralization sale and the SNS launch including this decentralization sale in more detail.
+The decentralization sale and the steps to conclude a SNS launch including this decentralization sale are described in more detail [here](todo).

+   * **TODO: upgrade, cycles.**

 #### Decentralisation sale